 - (a) Within forty-five (45) days after the final date for submission of advisory opinions pursuant to § 42-98-10, the board shall convene the final hearing on the application.
-The purpose of this hearing shall not be to rehear the evidence which was presented previously in hearings before agencies designated under § 42-98-9, but rather to provide the applicant, intervenors, the public, and all other parties in the proceeding, the opportunity to address in a single forum, and from a consolidated, statewide prospective, the issues reviewed, and the recommendations made in the proceedings before the agencies designated under § 42-98-9.
-The board at this hearing may, at its discretion, allow the presentation of new evidence by any party, including intervenors, as to the issues considered by the agencies designated under § 42-98-9.
+The purpose of this the final hearing shall not be to rehear the evidence which was presented previously in hearings before agencies designated under § 42-98-9, but rather to provide the applicant, intervenors, the public, and all other parties in the proceeding, the opportunity to address in a single forum, and from a consolidated, statewide prospective, the issues reviewed, and the recommendations made in the proceedings before the agencies designated under § 42-98-9.
+The board at this hearing may, at its discretion, allow the presentation of new evidence by any party including intervenors as to the issues considered by the agencies designated under § 42-98-9.
 The board may limit the presentation of repetitive or cumulative evidence.
-The hearing shall proceed on not less than thirty (30) days' notice to the parties and the public, shall be concluded not more than sixty (60) days following its initiation, and shall be conducted expeditiously. - (b) The board shall issue a decision granting a license only upon finding that the applicant has shown that: - 31 (1) Construction of the proposed facility is necessary to meet the needs of the state and/or region for energy of the type to be produced by the proposed facility. - (2) The proposed facility is cost-justified, and can be expected to produce energy at the lowest reasonable cost to the consumer consistent with the objective of ensuring that the construction and operation of the proposed facility will be accomplished in compliance with all of the requirements of the laws, rules, regulations, and ordinances, under which, absent this chapter, a permit, license, variance, or assent would be required, or that consideration of the public health, safety, welfare, security and need for the proposed facility justifies a waiver of some part of the requirements when compliance cannot be assured.
+The final hearing shall proceed on not less than thirty (30) ten (10) days' notice to the parties and the public, and shall be concluded not more than sixty (60) days following its initiation, and shall be conducted expeditiously. - (b) The board shall issue a decision granting a license only upon finding that the applicant has shown that: - (1) Construction of the proposed facility is necessary to meet the needs of the state and/or region for energy of the type to be produced by the proposed facility. - (2) The proposed facility is cost-justified, and can be expected to produce energy at the lowest reasonable cost to the consumer consistent with the objective of ensuring that the construction and operation of the proposed facility will be accomplished in compliance with all of the requirements of the laws, rules, regulations, and ordinances, under which, absent this chapter, a permit, license, variance, or assent would be required, or that consideration of the public health, safety, welfare, security and need for the proposed facility justifies a waiver of some part of the requirements when compliance cannot be assured. - (3) The proposed facility will not cause unacceptable harm to the environment, will not prevent the state from reaching its greenhouse gas emissions reduction target in the resilient Rhode Island act of 2014, chapter 6.2 of title 42, and will enhance the socio-economic fabric of the state.